COVID: Are tax hikes imminent to pay for pandemic? | DW | 10.09.2021

 In May, the government estimated that the final COVID bill would likely reach 372 billion pounds, having borrowed 299 billion last year alone to prop up its economy.

-US President Joe Biden's administration is also planning tax increases to repay the pandemic bill, which saw Congress pass unprecedented government support for businesses and individuals.
+US President Joe Biden's administration is also planning tax increases to repay the pandemic bill, after Congress passed unprecedented government support for businesses and individuals.

 Biden's proposals would hike federal spending by $4 trillion (€3.38 trillion) over 10 years to pay for much-delayed infrastructure projects, the green energy transition and social policy reforms.
 If the plan is passed by Congress, it would undo many of the Trump-era tax cuts.